mikkokotila/very-basic-apache-config/README.md

 # very-basic-apache-config
 ### A reference for very basic level apache setup and management on Ubuntu 16.04

+##### IMPORTANT: BEFORE DOING ANYTHING ELSE

+- create new user other than 'root'
+- change password for root
+- add: alias rm='rm -i' to .bashrc or .bash_profile

 ##### BASIC ADD-ON PACKAGES

     apt-get install -y parallel curl num-utils whois bc